aristoteleo/dynast-release/docs/technical_information.rst

 :code:`aggregate`
 '''''''''''''''''
 All files generated during this step is output to the :code:`2_aggregate` directory in the output directory (:code:`-o`).
-This step is skipped if :code:`--correction` is not specified.
+This step is skipped if :code:`--correct` is not specified.

 1. Mutation rates for each base is calculated and output to :code:`rates.csv`.
 2. For each cell and gene and for each conversion provided with :code:`--conversion`, the conversion counts are aggregated into a CSV file such that each row contains the following columns: cell barcode, gene, conversion count, nucleotide content of the original base (i.e. if the conversion is T>C, this would be T), and the number of reads that have this particular barcode-gene-conversion-content combination.
-This procedure is done for transcriptome reads, along with all velocity types as long as :code:`--no-velocity` was not specified.
-The resulting tables are written to :code:`transcriptome.csv`, :code:`spliced.csv`, :code:`unspliced.csv`, :code:`ambiguous.csv`, respectively.
+This procedure is done for all read groups that exist (see :ref:`read_groups`).

 .. _estimate:

 :code:`estimate`
 ''''''''''''''''
 All files generated during this step is output to the :code:`3_estimate` directory in the output directory (:code:`-o`).
-This step is skipped if :code:`--correction` is not specified.
+This step is skipped if :code:`--correct` is not specified.

 1. The background conversion rate :math:`p_e` is estimated, if :code:`--p-e` was not provided (see :ref:`background_estimation`).
 If :code:`--p-e` was provided, this value is used and estimation is skipped. :math:`p_e`s are written to :code:`p_e.csv`.
 2. The induced conversion rate :math:`p_c` is estimated using an expectation maximization (EM) approach, for each conversion provided with :code:`--conversion` (see :ref:`induced_rate_estimation`). :math:`p_c`s are written to :code:`p_c_{conversion}.csv` where :code:`{conversion}` is an underscore-delimited list of each conversion (because multiple conversions can be introduced in a single timepoint).
 This step is skipped for control samples with :code:`--control`.